elastic/elasticsearch-net/readme.md

 # [Elasticsearch.Net](src/Elasticsearch.Net)

-A low-level, dependency free, client that has no opinions how you build and represent your requests and responses.
+A low-level, dependency free client that has no opinions how you build and represent your requests and responses.

-* Low-level client that provides a one-to-one mapping with the Elasticsearch REST API
-* No dependencies
-* Almost completely generated from the official REST API spec which makes it easy to keep up to date
+It provides a one-to-one mapping with the Elasticsearch REST API.
+The client is almost completely generated from the official REST API specification, which makes it easy to keep up-to-date.
+The client also has support for load balancing and cluster failover and all client method calls have both synchronous and asynchronous variants
-* Comes with an integration test suite that can be generated from the YAML test definitions that the Elasticsearch core team uses to test their REST API
-* Has no opinions on how you create or consume requests and responses
-* Load balancing and cluster failover support
-* All calls have async variants

 ### Installing

-From the package manager console:
+You can install Elasticsearch.Net from the package manager console:

 	PM> Install-Package Elasticsearch.Net

-or by searching for `Elasticsearch.Net` in the package manager UI.
+Alternatively,  search for `Elasticsearch.Net` in the package manager UI.

 ### Connecting